Chōshi Electric Railway Line: Chōshi Electric Railway (1948-)

 On 20 August 1948, the operating company was renamed Chōshi Electric Railway (銚子電気鉄道, Chōshi Denki Tetsudō).

 In 1956, a private track was laid directly from Chōshi Station to the nearby Yamasa soy sauce factory, which virtually eliminated freight operations handled by the Chōshi Electric Railway.
 And, this company was invested by Chiba Kotsu which has been an affiliated company of Keisei Electric Railway on 1 November 1960 and had been a subsidiary of Keisei Group since then until 1990.

 In 1963, a decision was made to close the line, but this decision was overturned following opposition from the local communities and funding from Chōshi City.
 To the present day, the line is largely subsidized by Chiba Prefecture and Chōshi City.

 Freight operations on the line were discontinued from 1 February 1984.
 On 21 December 1989, Chiba Kotsu transferred a 52% share of this company which was owned by Chiba Kotsu to Choden Kosan which was managed by Uchino Komuten.
 That's because this railway line was competitive with a lot of bus routes which were operated by Chiba Kotsu of the parent company, which caused that a bus company and railway company both were in red.
 After that this company got to a subsidiary of Choden Kosan in January 1990 by transferring right to management.
-From 1 April 1995, operations on the line switched to wanman driver-only operation because this company would extremely decrease expenditures.
+From 1 April 1995, operations on the line switched to driver-only operation because this company would extremely decrease expenditures.
 But, the pure loss of the management had increased because Uchinoya Komuten of a parent company had nine hundred ninety billion yen as debt and took an application of bankruptcy.

 From 21 November 2013, services were cut back from two trains per hour to one train per hour during the daytime.

-In 2019, the company announced the production of a movie called "Don't Stop the Train! – The Cursed 6.4 km –" (『電車を止めるな! – 呪いの6.4 km -』, "Densha wo Tomeru na! – Noroi no 6.4 km -").
+In 2019, the company announced the production of a movie called Don't Stop the Train!: The Cursed 6.4 km (電車を止めるな！～のろいの6.4km～, Densha o Tomeru na! ~Noroi no 6.4 km~).
 The 84 minute long horror comedy is set on the Chōshi Electric Railway line and was first shown in cinemas in 2020.

 As a response to the COVID-19 pandemic starting in early 2020 and the associated dramatic decline in passenger numbers, the company has started to produce and publish short videos about the railway on YouTube.
 The channel is called Chōshi Electric Railway Fierce Channel (【銚子電鉄】激つらチャンネル, (Chōshi Dentetsu) Gekitsura Channeru) and contains videos about various places on and around the railway, such as the railway shed, the main office and various stations along the line.
 The videos often feature different staff members, mainly Katsuki Takemoto (CEO), Riho Sodeyama (conductor) and more recently also Kazuki Fukushima, a young station attendant.

 As part of its "Gakeppuchi Project" tourism campaign, the Chōshi Electric Railway branded the line as the Inubō Gakeppuchi Line (犬吠崖っぷちライン, Inubō Gakeppuchi Rain) from 1 April 2025.
 The branding is planned to be used until the end of March 2026.